 Being a barely improved version of the Elite Soldier enemy found in random encounters, Biggs was no big(gs) deal, though we had a few laughs at his rushing attack, which played out with him clotheslining his way past our party line, and then politely returning to his starting position after he was done, even though he had been trying to run away before the fight!
 Wedge showed up part way into the battle, but even this was too late, as the boss monster he had been searching for showed up and knocked them both out of the battle.

 The real boss battle was against a flying, air-casting monster called Elvoret, who served as a Draw point for an entire GF, Siren!
 You can get GFs like this just by Drawing them once, it’s no big deal and a pretty easy chore to check each boss in the game for a GF before you start swinging.
 Thankfully, GFs are openly labelled when you attempt to Draw, while unknown spells are marked with question marks instead.
 Ultimately, the Elvoret was no threat.
 Not only had we already killed the T-Rexaur, a monster with ten times as much HP, while we were much weaker and had only two party members, but the Elvoret was a source for Cure spells, and you can also use Draw to “Draw-Cast” a spell directly from the source, without decreasing your supply!
 Poor thing.
 If anything, the only thing hard about the fight was the tedium of watching summon animations over and over.
 Final Fantasy.
-After clearing this battle, you also get a “Weapons Magazine” (a magazine about weapons, not a cartridge magazine).
+After clearing this battle, you also get a “Weapons Magazine” (a paper magazine about weapons, not a cartridge magazine).
 These magazines give you synth recipes for various weapons, although this one only gave you our current characters’ starter weapons (including Quistis’), in case we needed dupes sometime in the future

-At this point, Selphie is finally able to pass on her message to Seifer: SeeD had ordered a withdrawal ages ago and our team now had only had thirty minutes to get back to the shore to evacuate!
+At this point, Selphie is finally able to pass on her message to Seifer: SeeD had ordered a withdrawal ages ago and our team now had only had thirty real-time minutes to get back to the shore to evacuate!
 This left the party with no time to check out what Biggs and Wedge had been doing here, or even if they had been taken out (although for what it’s worth, Seifer also had no interest).
 Sure enough, they were both alive, and Biggs got ahold of a device Seifer had knocked from his hand earlier on.
 He used it to give orders to a robotic drone that was supposed to be protecting his squad.
 This was X-ATM092, and it was impossible to kill without what Kyle called “serious grinding.”
 The only option was to do enough damage to force the machine to collapse, at which point we could run away.
 One problem!
 We couldn’t work out what buttons cause you to run away on our controller!
 You had to hold down two buttons at once to do it, too, so it was possible we were doing one wrong but not the other?
 We finally discovered we had to push both the thumb sticks, but it took so long that we actually stopped our recording temporarily so that we could go online to find our answer!

 X-AMV42-whatever resembles a spider, by the way, and will actually pick you up and bite you, like all serious military hardware these days